No-kill shelter, sanctuary and animal welfare organization. Dedicated to the relief of suffering.

 HUA assists with approximately 800 inquiries per year from Lancaster County residents needing behavioral advice, assistance with rehoming a pet, assistance with emergency medical expenses, pet food or housing.
 This represents 225 hours per year of staff and volunteer time.

 HUA currently has 53 active Lancaster County volunteers.

 In 2012 HUA ran their own PSA where James Lipton, of Inside the Actor’s Studio on Bravo, featured the puppy mill rescue work that HUA does, assisting in shutting down sub-standard breeding facilities.
-Veterinary expenses from our most recent rescue of 19 Lancaster County puppy mill dogs are expected to total $20,000.
+Veterinary expenses from our most recent rescue of Lancaster County puppy mill dogs totaled over $25,000, and several are still in our care due to their age and extensive medical needs.
 Your contributions are appreciated and help to give so many dogs and cats their lives back.